Amazon Prime Wardrobe lets you try on and return clothes free

 Meditation app Headspace hires a new chief business officer

 Amazon’s latest perk for Prime members could make us more stylish by letting us buy everything that catches our eye and return what doesn’t fit.
-Today Amazon revealed Amazon Prime Wardobe.
+Today Amazon revealed Amazon Prime Wardrobe, which is currently in beta, but you can sign up to be notified when it launches

+First you pick at least 3 items and up to 15 from over a million Amazon Fashion options including clothes, shoes, and accessories for kids and adults to fill up your Prime Wardrobe box with no upfront cost.
+Brands available include Calvin Klein, Levi’s, Adidas, Theory, Timex, Lacoste, and more.

-You pick at least three items from over a million options to fill a box, try on the clothes, and drop resealable box with pre-paid shipping label at a nearby UPS to return whatever you don’t want.
+Once the Amazon Prime Wardrobe box arrives, you can try on the clothes for up to seven days.
+Then you either schedule a free pick-up or drop the resealable box with its pre-paid shipping label at a nearby UPS to return whatever you don’t want.
 Keep three or four items from the box and get 10% off everything, or keep five or more for 20% off.
+You only pay after for what you keep, with no charge up front.
+Amazon Prime Wardrobe is free for Prime members with no extra fees.

+Amazon emailed us a scant statement, noting “today Amazon Fashion announced Prime Wardrobe, a new way to shop for fashion at Amazon, where you can try things before you buy them.”

+By taking the hassle and regret out of returns for clothing, the same way Zappos did before it bought it, Amazon could make people much more comfortable pulling the trigger on an online apparel purchase.
+Pick well and you get a bonus discount.
+But pick poorly and the most it costs you is a trip to UPS.
+The move could be quite lucrative for Amazon, as apparel’s share of all digital spend has grown for the past three years straight from 15.4% in 2013 to 17% in 2016, according to comScore.

 0